KenN7/kenn7.github.io/content/AIproject/project.md

 ## Features

-### Minimal

-- A web app, where I can upload image files or pdf files, process them, and get the results in a structured format and save them.
+- A web app, where I can upload image files and they get processed.
-- I want to browse the history of processed files.
-- I want to read digits anywhere on a page, or in a configurable zone of the page.

-### Intermediate

-- I want to be able to read printed characters anywhere on the page, or in a configurable zone of the page.
-- I can take pictures of pages directly from my smartphone.

-### Advanced

-- I want to be able to read single letters or digits handwritten characters, anywhere on the page, or in a configurable zone of the page.

-### Awesome

-- I want to be able to read complete sentences of handwriten characters, anywhere in the page, or in a configurable zone of the page.
+- The app processes the images and detects humans.
+- The app detects animals in images.
+- The app clusters and identifies humans and animals
+- It is possible to filter images by humans in them.
+- It is possible to filter images by types of animals in them.

 ## Tools